awsdocs/aws-codedeploy-user-guide/doc_source/deployments-view-logs.md

 + *deployment\-group\-id* is a string such as `examplebf3a9c7a-7c19-4657-8684-b0c68d0cd3c4`
 + *deployment\-id* is an identifier such as `d-12EXAMPLE`

-Type the following command to open an AWS CodeDeploy scripts log file:
+Type the following command to open a CodeDeploy scripts log file:

 ```
 notepad C:\ProgramData\Amazon\CodeDeploy\deployment-group-ID\deployment-ID\logs\scripts.log